ubuntu-mate/ubuntu-mate.org/pages/message_sent.md

 <div class="bs-component">
     <div class="jumbotron">
         <h1>Carry on</h1>
-        <p>While the Internet monkeys deliver your message you can read more about Ubuntu MATE.</p>
+        <p>While the Internet monkeys deliver your message, you can read more about Ubuntu MATE.</p>
         <a href="/" class="btn btn-primary btn-lg">Back to the site</a>
         </p>
     </div>